top of page

 Bride and Groom during first dance at outdoor wedding reception

-Each moment was coordinated closely with the planner, photographer, and couple to ensure timing, positioning, and execution aligned seamlessly.
+Every transition was coordinated closely with the planner, photographer, and couple so that timing, positioning, and execution all landed the way they were supposed to.

 Outdoor wedding table centerpieces with elegant floral design